 New games are not started if there are less than 45 seconds on the game clock.

 A player is out of bounds and is out when the player’s entire body is outside the lines of the court.

 Headshots are discouraged but DO count as an out.
 Players are encouraged not to hit ladies in the head.
 Headshots on guys are considered funny.

 Once a game begins there are no substitutions, even in the case of injury.

 If a team does not have enough players to begin a game (less than five players from the roster), then substitutions from other non-scheduled teams (during that time slot) are allowed if both team captains approve.
-If one or both team captains do not approve then the team without enough players forfeits that set and the games are recorded 7-0 and 0-7 for the respective teams.
+If one or both team captains do not approve then the team without enough players forfeits that match and the games are recorded 7-0 and 0-7 for the respective teams.
 Team captains are urged to seek approval from other team captains prior to the evening of the games if possible.
 Team captains should notify the referee on whether the game will be official or a forfeit and a notation should be made on the record-keeping schedule.
 If a forfeit, matches are still encouraged to be played with “pick up” players for the enjoyment of all.

 Players may not switch teams during the season without approval of both team captains and the Commissioner of Dallas Dodgeball.